pzhao123/Pokemon-Emulator/README.md

 ### By Peter Zhao and Benson Ma

-Final Project developed for Annual Intro to CS

 ## Overview

 This is a simulator for the popular game Pokemon, where a player can train, catch, and battle Pokemon.
 Due to the complexity of adding Pokemon, there are only two species of Pokemon in this game: Pikachu and Charmander.
 The player starts out with a single Pokemon and builds up their own Pokemon arsenal by training and catching.
 Training Pokemon are necessary in order to defeat the gym leader at the end and earn a badge.
 The player can move around several maps, which consist of two towns and a route with grassy areas full of Pokemon.